Timeline of Rotherham by-election

 Labour's selection of Ms Champion means 11 candidates are contesting the by-election.

-They include former journalist Yvonne Ridley for Respect and former miner Ralph Dyson for the Trade Unionist and Socialist Coalition.
+They include journalist Yvonne Ridley for Respect and former miner Ralph Dyson for the Trade Unionist and Socialist Coalition.

 24 November 2012: UKIP foster row

 With just four days to go before polling, UKIP revealed that two of its local members had been stopped from fostering children from an "EU migrant community" because of the party's "multi-cultural policies".